svenberglund/cheat-sheets/git.md

 git remote -v
 ```

-like pull but will not imply merges:
+Like pull but will not imply merges:
 ```
 git fetch origin